 - Fresh vegetables such as beetroot, broccoli, celery, red cabbage, cucumber, leeks, celery, cauliflower, artichokes, peas and beans

 - Well cooked lean meat like beef and liver

 - Dairy products like cottage cheese and cream or milk

 - Olive, canola and soybean oil contain the highest amount

 Do You Need to Take Vitamin K Supplements During Pregnancy?

-Due to some medical conditions, your body’s chances of absorbing the nutrient are less.
-This can be risky as you and your baby may not be getting the benefits of the nutrient.
-This is where supplements step in!
-You need to watch the amount of the nutrient is entering your body through food, prenatal vitamins, and supplements.
-Nothing in excess is ever good!
+However, if due to some medical conditions, if your body’s chances of absorbing the nutrient are less.
+This can be risky as you and your baby may not get the benefits of the nutrient.
+This is where supplements can help.
+You need to watch the amount of the nutrient entering your body through food, prenatal vitamins, and supplements.
+Nothing in excess is ever good.
 However, Vitamin K injection during pregnancy is not required.